imdrasil/jennifer_twin/README.md

 user_twin.full_name = "New Name"
 user_twin.to_modal # <User:0x000000000030 id: nil, name: "New Name", age: nil, password_hash: nil>
 ```

-As you see to define any custom annotation you need to redefine field.

 Also you can add additional custom logic to generated initializer passing a block to the macro call.
 To access model instance use `record` variable name.